RamanBhardwaj96/paytable_betline_creator/README.md

 2. launch index.html
 3. copy everything from text area and pase it under your parent tag i.e betlines (rest autoformat will handle).

-optional: you can copy everyhting from console to
+optional: you can copy everyhting from console too.